ADVENTURE – “Something you do that involves risk and where the outcome is uncertain”

 In this instance although it is likely that Nepal is included in “rest of world”, you must make sure it is by checking.

-Certainly as far as this illustrative example goes, if an insurance policy was purchased for the purposes of visiting Nepal and Nepal is not covered within that policy, then you have no travel insurance cover at all for Nepal.
+Certainly as far as this illustrative example goes, if an insurance policy was purchased for the purposes of visiting Nepal and Nepal is not covered within that policy, then you have no travel insurance cover at all whilst you are in Nepal.
 You can be assured that the travel insurance company will not entertain even the most minimal and minor of claims.
-Neither could you commence your trip with us either as you’re not covered for actually being in Nepal.
+Neither could you commence your trip with us either as you’re not insured for actually being in Nepal at all!

 Emergency Evacuation including Helicopter Rescue